bhaktiagrawal088/bhaktiagrawal088/README.md

 ## 🌟 About Me

-I'm a **Frontend Developer** passionate about crafting appealing and functional web applications.
+ **Frontend Developer** passionate about crafting appealing and functional web applications.
 I love exploring new technologies and continuously improving my skills.

 - 🌱 I’m currently learning **JavaScript and React.js**
 - 👯 I’m looking to collaborate on **Open Source Projects**